Scrapped Princess

 Scrapped Princess (スクラップド・プリンセス, Sukurappudo Purinsesu) is a Japanese light novel series by Ichiro Sakaki and illustrated by Yukinobu Azumi, also known as the popular adult dōjin artist Nakayohi Mogudan.
 In 2003, it was adapted into an anime series produced by Bones.

-Scrapped Princess is notable for its music, which is composed by Masumi Itō, and its themes.
+Scrapped Princess music was composed by Masumi Itō (pseudonym Hikaru Nanase), and its themes.
 It begins as high fantasy and then quickly mixes into varying degrees of post-apocalyptic and science fiction elements through the application of Clarke's third law.
 The atmosphere has undertones of sadness, though many of the characters and situations are superficially light-hearted.

 Plot

 The story takes place in what appears to be a fantasy world and revolves around a girl named Pacifica Casull, the sister in a pair of twins born to the royal family of a kingdom called Leinwan.
 Pacifica is abandoned at birth.
 The 5111th Grendel Prophecy predicts that she is the "poison that will destroy the world" if she reaches her sixteenth birthday.
 To prevent this, she is dropped off a cliff as an infant ("scrapped").

 Pacifica is rescued by a court wizard and adopted by the commoner Casull family.
 Her foster siblings, Shannon, a swordsman, and Raquel, a wizard, become her protectors.
 Both siblings are extremely powerful and, more often than not, they easily break out of whatever difficult situation they face.
 Her siblings travel with her throughout most of the story, protecting her from the numerous attempts on her life by people who fear the outcome of the prophecy.
 Both siblings' skills see constant use.
 By contrast, Pacifica is mostly a typical fifteen-year-old and her inability to defend herself is a recurring source of self-doubt for her, as is the constantly repeated insistence that she will destroy the world.

 As the series unfolds, it becomes clear that this fantasy world is actually Earth in the distant future.
 The truth about the prophecy gradually emerges, but as we learn more, new questions keep popping up.
 Pacifica must discover her hidden destiny, as powerful beings called Peacemakers, who are worshipped in this world as demi-gods, continually manoeuvre to have her destroyed.
 At the same time, a mysterious being called a Dragoon comes to the aid of Pacifica and her guardians, offsetting the attack of the Peacemakers.
 It turns out that Pacifica is not "the poison that will destroy the world", but humanity's last hope, as part of a plan that was set in motion 5000 years before by scientists among the human resistance during what were called the Genesis Wars.